The 5 Biggest Mistakes People Make When Buying a New Phone

 Shopping for a phone without knowing what your needs are is sort of like going to the supermarket without looking in your cupboards or making a list.
 You might happen to come home with everything you need, but more likely you won't.

 If you're in the market for a new mobile, then you should have a clear idea of what you're looking for.
-We're not saying you need to especially spec savvy, but you should have an idea of what's important to you.
+We're not saying you need to be overly spec savvy, but you should have an idea of what's important to you.
 That could be screen size, it could be camera specs, it might be internal storage.
 It all really depends on your needs as a user.

 By first making a list of what your priorities are, you'll be able to more easily shop.
 If you want a bezel-free display, then there are tons of phones that simply won't meet your needs, making your decision even easier.
 It'll be less tempting to shell out hundreds of pounds on a cool looking phone if you find out that it doesn't have the battery power that you're looking for.
 Know what you need first.